OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Microsoft.PowerShell.Utility.md

 Imports a CLIXML file and creates corresponding objects in PowerShell.

 ### [Import-Csv](Import-Csv.md)
-Creates table-like custom objects from the items in a comma-separated value (CSV) file.
+Creates table-like custom objects from the items in a character-separated value (CSV) file.

 ### [Import-LocalizedData](Import-LocalizedData.md)
 Imports language-specific data into scripts and functions based on the UI culture that is selected for the operating system.

 ### [Import-PowerShellDataFile](Import-PowerShellDataFile.md)
-Imports values from a .PSD1 file without invoking its contents
+Imports values from a `.psd1` file without invoking its contents.

 ### [Import-PSSession](Import-PSSession.md)
 Imports commands from another session into the current session.